wp-plugins/add-to-any/README.txt

 == Screenshots ==

-1. Large vector sharing buttons (SVG icons) are pixel-perfect on Retina and high-DPI dispays
+1. Vector sharing buttons (SVG icons) are pixel-perfect on Retina and high-PPI dispays
-2. Share/Save sharing button features Facebook, Twitter, and a universal share icon
+2. Traditional Share/Save button features Facebook, Twitter, and a generic share icon
-3. Drop-down universal share menu that appears instantly when visitors use the share button
+3. Mini share menu that drops down when visitors use the universal share button
-4. Modal universal share menu that includes all services
+4. Full universal share menu modal that includes all services
 5. Settings panel
-6. Color chooser for your universal share menu
+6. Color chooser for your share menus

 == Changelog ==

+= 1.5.3 =
+* <a href="https://www.addtoany.com/buttons/customize/wordpress/events" title="Track shares, or change the shared URL">Share event handling</a> comes to the WordPress plugin!
+* This means you can track and modify the share with some JavaScripting
+ * Track shares with Adobe Analytics, Clicky, KISSmetrics, Mixpanel, Piwik, Webtrends, Woopra, custom analytics, etc.
+ * Google Analytics integration is automatic as always
+ * Modify the shared URL
+ * Modify the shared Title for services that accept a Title directly (i.e. Twitter, but not Facebook)
+* Add Renren
+* Remove blip, iwiw

 = 1.5.2 =
 * Localize More button string